Updated: Oct 24, 2020

 Here we look at the main reasons why your baby isn’t sleeping.

 Too much light will block the production of sleep hormones needed to aid the process of falling asleep.
-Too much noise can be a distraction and interrupt sleep.
+Being able to see around the room of being able to hear all the exciting household noises can be a distraction and interrupt sleep.
 Temperature also impacts your baby’s ability to sleep well.
 Are they too hot or too cold?

 This can be a common cause of sleep troubles, particularly in younger babies who are still exclusively milk fed i.e. breastmilk or formula.
 Put simply, a hungry baby won’t sleep.
 For the first six months your baby will need to be fed 3-4 hourly during the day to make sure they are not hungry at nap time and to prevent excessive feeding at night.